St3veR0nin/cleverbot_free/README.md

 def main():
 """
-The first time you call init(), selenium will download the chromium browser, that is necessary to use this library.
+The first time you call init(), selenium will download the webdriver, which is necessary to use this library.
 This is done only one time, i suggest you call this function in a test script, before using it in your programs
 Subsequent calls to init () will not download anything.